Q&A|Guide to Kabuki|KABUKI WEB

 Others

-We also have English synopses at the back of the Japanese programs.
+We also have free English flyers and English synopses at the back of the Japanese sold programs.

 *We ask customers to eat in silence in their seats and in the lobby.